Belval/TextRecognitionDataGenerator/README.md

  You can simply use `pip install -r requirements.txt` too.

+## New
+- Generate random strings with letters, numbers and symbols (Thank you @FHainzl)
+- Save the labels in a file instead of in the file name (Thank you @FHainzl)
+- Add support for Simplified and Traditional Chinese
+- You can add distorsion to the generated text
+- You can "fake" handwriting using `-hw`

 ## How does it work?
 `python run.py -w 5 -f 64`